By John Doe April 6, 2026

 In PostgreSQL, the frequency of freezing tuples (via VACUUM) is directly proportional to the number of transactions per second (TPS) that modify data (INSERT, UPDATE, DELETE).
 Because PostgreSQL uses 32-bit transaction IDs (XIDs) that wrap around every ~2 billion transactions, high-throughput systems (high write TPS) require more frequent freezing to prevent data loss (wraparound).

-The time taken to reach the maximum autovacuum_freeze_max_age decreases as write TPS increases.
+The time taken to reach the maximum autovacuum_freeze_max_age decreases as transaction ID consumption rate increases.

 |---|---|---|